Index Several Special Matrices Problems Change Language (Farsi) Source

 Adjoint Matrix

-The adjoint matrix refers to the transpose of the cofactor matrix.
+It is defined as the transpose of the cofactor matrix of a matrix.

 Inverse Matrix

-Matrix B is called the inverse of matrix A if their product equals the identity matrix (A × B = I).
-The inverse of a matrix is equal to the adjugate matrix of its cofactor matrix.
+Matrix B is called the inverse of matrix A if their product is the identity matrix (A × B = I).
+The inverse of a matrix is equal to the adjoint of its minor matrix.

 \(\begin{equation*} A = \begin{bmatrix} 2 & 1 \\ 5 & 3 \end{bmatrix} \end{equation*}\) \(\begin{equation*} A' = \begin{bmatrix} 3 & -1 \\ -5 & 2 \end{bmatrix} \end{equation*}\)